xCodeMuse/eks-terraform/test_strategy.md

 - Self-Managed Node Groups
 - Karpenter (for autoscaling)

 This test strategy aims to validate both the individual functionality of each component and their integration as a complete system.
+It includes both unit tests and functional tests to provide comprehensive validation of the module.

 ## 2. Testing Framework

 ### Primary Testing Tools

-1. **Terraform Native Testing (tftest)** - For basic validation of module configurations and outputs
+1. **Terraform Native Testing (tftest)** - For both unit testing (plan) and functional testing (apply) of module configurations and outputs
-2. **Terratest (Go)** - For comprehensive end-to-end testing of the deployed infrastructure
+2. **Terratest (Go)** - For comprehensive end-to-end functional testing of the deployed infrastructure
-3. **AWS CLI** - For validating the actual resources created in AWS
+3. **AWS CLI** - For validating the actual resources created in AWS during functional tests

+### Test Types

+#### Unit Tests
+Unit tests validate the module configuration without creating actual AWS resources:
+- Use the `plan` command instead of `apply`
+- Mock the AWS provider
+- Validate configuration syntax and structure
+- Check resource definitions, inputs, and outputs
+- Run quickly and don't incur AWS costs

+#### Functional Tests
+Functional tests create actual AWS resources and validate their behavior:
+- Use the `apply` command to create resources
+- Validate that resources are created correctly
+- Test interactions between components
+- Verify real-world behavior
+- Incur AWS costs and take longer to run

 ### Rationale for Tool Selection

-- **Terraform Native Testing**: Provides fast, lightweight validation of module configurations without requiring actual resource creation
+- **Terraform Native Testing**:
+  - For unit tests: Provides fast, lightweight validation of module configurations without requiring actual resource creation
+  - For functional tests: Enables validation of actual resource creation and configuration

-- **Terratest**: Enables comprehensive testing of the actual deployed resources and their behavior
+- **Terratest**: Enables comprehensive functional testing of the actual deployed resources and their behavior

-- **AWS CLI**: Allows direct verification of resources and their configurations in AWS
+- **AWS CLI**: Allows direct verification of resources and their configurations in AWS during functional testing

 ## 3. Module Under Test